 The site plan control process usually takes four to six weeks from the time you submit your application to the time you receive conditional site plan approval.
 The amount of time required to get final site plan approval will vary depending on whether there are any major design issues to resolve and on how quickly you satisfy all pre-building permit conditions.

-Before submitting an application, a Formal Consultation is often required.
+Before submitting a Site Plan control Application, a Formal Consultation is required.

 - Downtown Hamilton Secondary Plan Area